Kosmas-Giannoutakis/AdaptiveMappings/README.md

 2.  **Normalize**: Internally, it uses this dynamic min/max range to scale the current signal to a normalized `0..1` value.
 This represents *where* the current signal falls within its own recent history.
 3.  **Map**: It immediately maps this normalized `0..1` value to the final output range you specify with the `low` and `high` arguments.

 The result is an expressive control signal mapped directly to your desired range, which adapts "musically" to the performance.
+It's like having a little engineer automatically riding the faders for you.

-Conversely, the **static mapping** (`s...`) methods map the feature against a fixed, absolute range you pre-define, which is ideal for signals whose properties stay within a known and stable range.
+Conversely, the **static mapping** (`s...`) methods map the feature against a fixed, absolute range you pre-define, which is ideal for signals whose properties, like loudness or brightness, stay within a known and stable range.

 ## Installation